corrode/corrode.github.io/content/blog/prototyping/index.md

 ### The `todo!` Macro

 One of the cornerstones of prototyping is that you don't have to have all the answers right away.
-In Rust, I find myself reaching for the [`todo!`](https://doc.rust-lang.org/std/macro.todo.html) macro quite often.
+In Rust, I find myself reaching for the [`todo!`](https://doc.rust-lang.org/std/macro.todo.html) macro to express that idea.

 I will just scaffold out the functions or a module and then fill in the blanks later.
-It's like sketching: you don't have to fill in all the details right away and you can come back to it later once the composition is clear.

 ```rust
 // We don't know yet how to process the data